Skip to main content

 5

 Least squares estimation.
 Hypothesis testing.
 Interpretation of regression coefficients.
 Categorical independent variables.
 Interactions.
 Assumption violations: outliers, residuals, robust regression; nonlinearity, transformations, ACE, CART; nonconstant variance.
 Variable selection and model averaging.
-Prerequisite: either STAT 342, STAT 390/MATH 390, STAT 421, STAT 509/CS&SS 509/ECON 580, or SOC 505.
+Prerequisite: either STAT 342, STAT 390, STAT 421, STAT 509/CSSS 509/ECON 580, or SOC 505.
 Offered: jointly with STAT 504.

 Course Name